signal18/replication-manager/README.md

   * Put up the IP address on new master by calling an optional script
   * Switch other slaves and old master to be slaves of the new master and set them as read-only

-If **replication-manager** is used as an arbitrator it need to drive a proxy that route the database traffic to the leader database node (aka the MASTER).
+When **replication-manager** is used as an arbitrator it will have to drive a proxy that route the database traffic to the leader database node (aka the MASTER).
+We can advice usage of:

-- The usage of a layer 7 proxy as MariaDB MaxScale that can transparently follow a newly elected topology.
+- A layer 7 proxy as MariaDB MaxScale that can transparently follow a newly elected topology.

-- Enable monitor less proxies, **replication-manager**  can call scripts with topology parameters to delegate the new configuration of the leader route.
+- Some Monitor less proxies, **replication-manager**  call scripts that set and reload the new configuration of the leader route.
 A common scenrio is an VRRP Actif Passif HaProxy sharing configuration via a network disk with the **replication-manager** scripts

 - Use **replication-manager** as an API component of a group communication cluster.
 MRM can be call as a corossync ressource that move along side a VIP, the monitoring of the cluster is in this case already in charge of the GCC